latentflip/gitlab-docker/readme.md

 If you obtained the image via docker pull and therefore didn't clone the GitHub repo, go ahead and do so at this time.
 The config/ folder of the repository contains configuration files you will need to edit before creating a new container instance.

 * **gitlab.yml**: Change the host field to match the hostname for your GitLab instance.
-Under *Advanced settings* in the config file, change the *ssh_port* setting for GitLab Shell to the port on the Docker host that's mapped to port 22 for this container.
-If you are using a non-standard port and don't do this, you won't be able to commit changes through a git/SSH url.
+Under *Advanced settings* in the config file, change the *ssh_port* setting for GitLab Shell to a port you want to forward from the Docker host to port 22 for this container, you will need that port number a little later so write it down.
+On a piece of paper.
+If you don't do this, you won't be able to commit changes through a git/SSH url.
 Also, make any additional changes, such as LDAP configs etc, at this time.
 * **database.yml**: In the *production* section, set a good password for the gitlab MySQL password.
 * **nginx**: Replace YOUR_SERVER_FQDN with the hostname for your GitLab instance.
 Also, this file can be used to configure other things, such as SSL/TLS configurations.